ZYinMD/marvelsnap-on-screen/facts/README.md

-The goal of the "facts" folder is to generate the final data that ui is based upon.
+The purpose of the "facts" folder is to generate the final data that ui is based upon.

+To update facts about MarvelSnap cards, run all steps except 4.

+To update facts about movies, run steps 4-7.

 ## Step1 (manual):